47colborne/dynamini/README.md

 * exists?(hash_key, range_key)
 * find_or_new(hash_key, range_key)

-Note: range_key is optional, but you must always provide the hash_key
+Note: The range_key arguments are only necessary if your DynamoDB table is configured with a range key.

 Instance methods:
 * new(attributes)